Speaking

 Jeffrey Small is an acclaimed speaker, having taught public speaking at Harvard and lectured to thousands of students on the topics of religion in the 21st century and the common spiritual themes present in the world’s religions.

-Jeffrey is also available to speak on the following additional topics:
+Jeffrey also speaks on the following additional topics:

 “The primary task of a useful teacher is to teach his students to recognize ‘inconvenient’ facts.”